kennycason/kennycason/posts/2016-04-04-wordpress-hack-fix-google-redirects-to-spam.markdown

 ## Step 5.
 Clean up and Fix

 At this point we still don't know how the attacker got in but the scripts seem pretty contained, and no other odd scripts showed up on the server.
-I also did a scan over the Database looking for odd entries and did not find any,
+I also did a scan over the Database looking for odd entries and did not find any.
+In addition you should can all assets to ensure that they

+0. The safest step is to probably restore your site from a backup and completely fresh install the Wordpress installation.
+The reason being is that there are 1000s of ways a hacker could exploit your website.
+Some include:
+    - Opening up other less obvious backdoors.
+Folder permissions, creation of new DB users, addition of admin scripts, etc.
+    - Injecting attack scripts inside file assets.
+Images, Javascript, Less obvious php files, etc.
+    - Some scripts can even re-install themselves when they detect that they have been deleted.

+    There are many other cases and a wide range of tools to help detect hacked content.
+A recent tool recommended by my friend Mike is [NeoPI](https://github.com/Neohapsis/NeoPI) which can help detect obfuscated and encrypted content within files.
+As are the types of attacks diverse, so are the tools used to combat hackers.

+    Only continue if you understand the above comments and are ok with the risk of only partially removing your hacked code.
+For our hack it seems isolated so we'll just remove the files and better secure our system.

 1. Before taking steps to delete anything, the first thing I recommend is Googling similar hacks using keywords obtained from this attack. `lusts-disadvantages.php`, the content url, etc.
     - Nothing shows up when searching `lusts-disadvantages.php`.